-Our previous PELDOR studies of spin labelled C267S MamM CTD (C267S{SL}), undertaken on apo and Zn2+-bound forms of the protein, afforded a direct comparison of the inter-spin distances giving insight into the conformational changes associated with Zn^{2+} binding (21).
-Whilst results for the apo protein clearly indicated that no single conformation is adopted, a very narrow distance distribution upon addition of Zn^{2+} (forming C267S{SL}-Zn2+) with a mean distance of 3.3 nm was interpreted as a change from a broad dynamically labile state of apo C267S (Figure 6C), to a single closed upon Zn^{2+} -binding.
-Further, conformation stoichiometric Zn^{2+} titrations, followed by PELDOR, suggested a maximum binding of 3-4 Zn^{2+} ions per dimer, in good agreement with ITC experiments (21).
-Here we have undertaken further cw-EPR and PELDOR studies on $C267S{SL}$ incubated with a range of divalent metal cations, including Cd2+, Ni2+, Cu2+, Mn2+ and Fe2+ (the natural substrate of MamM).
-Overall our results indicate that whilst most PELDOR traces and associated distance distributions in the presence of divalent metal ions do show distinct differences from the apo protein, not all metal ion effects are equivalent.
+state of apo C267S (Fig. 6C) to a single closed conformation upon Zn2+-binding.
+Further, stoichiometric Zn2+ titrations, followed by PELDOR, suggested a maximum binding of 3-4 Zn2+ ions per dimer, in good agreement with ITC experiments (21).
+Here we have undertaken further cw-EPR and PELDOR studies on C267S{SL} incubated with a range of divalent metal cations, including Cd2+, Ni2+, Cu2+, Mn2+, and Fe2+ (the natural substrate of MamM).
+Overall, our results indicate that although most PELDOR traces and associated distance distributions in the presence of divalent metal ions do show distinct differences from the apo protein, not all metal ion effects are equivalent.

-The addition of both CdCl2 and NiCl2 to C267S{SL} (x5 excess, forming C267S{SL}-Cd2+ and C267S{SL}-Ni2+ respectively), results in a distinct change in the PELDOR time trace obtained as compared with the apo case.
-A single and quite narrow distance distribution is predominant in both cases with an average distance of 3.3 nm (Figures 6D and 6E) and is very similar to the distribution obtained previously with Zn^{2+} (Figure 6C, adopted from (21)).
-While the nature of this binding appears to be similar to that of Zn^{2+} bound MamM CTD, neither Cd2+- nor Ni2+bound crystal structure models would suggest such a metal-dependent conformational change.
-Consequently, MMM inter spin distance predictions are 4.14 and 4.11 nm for Cd2+- and Ni2+-bound structures respectively (Figures 5B and 5C).
-Since the occupancy for each metal binding site in the Cd2+-bound solved crystal structure is rather low (0.5), and considering the ITC data which indicates only one Cd^{2+} ion is bound per dimer, as well as the observed change in tryptophan fluorescence, this would suggest that in solution, only one Cd^{2+} binds at the CS.
-This is in contrast to Zn2+ binding since it appears that only metal binding at the CS is required to induce the conformational change.
-This is possible due the larger size of the Cd2+ ion which, once bound to the CS residues of just one monomer, is in close enough proximity to attract the CS binding residues of the second monomer, forcing the observed conformational change.
-The observed conformational change with Ni2+ might be rationalized by non-specific Ni2+-binding events, as suggested by the metal-ligand variations within the solved structure.
-Nonetheless, the shallower modulation depth (Figure 6E) may indicate that a smaller fraction of nitroxide spins are actually dipolar coupled and thus interacting.
-ITC results indicate binding of 3 Ni2+ ions per dimeric protein with mild affinity compared to the other metals, and the observation of tryptophan fluorescence quenching in the presence of Ni2+ would also imply Ni2+ binding either at or close to the CS.
-Taken together, and considering that the nickel ion's radius is comparable to that of a zinc ion, we propose that Ni2+ binds both to the CS (one ion) and the PSs (two ions), with binding to the latter being associated with a conformational change similar to that observed for Zn^{2+} .
+The addition of both CdCl2 and NiCl2 to C267S{SL} (\times 5 excess, forming C267S{SL}-Cd2+ and C267S{SL}-Ni2+, respectively) results in a distinct change in the PELDOR time trace obtained as compared with the apo case.
+A single and quite narrow distance distribution is predominant in both cases with an average distance of 3.3 nm (Fig. 6, D and E) and is very similar to the distribution obtained previously with Zn^{2+} (Fig. 6C, adopted from (21)).
+Whereas the nature of this binding appears to be similar to that of Zn2+-bound MamM CTD, neither Cd2+- nor Ni2+-bound crystal structure models would suggest such a metal-dependent conformational change.
+Consequently, MMM inter-spin distance predictions are 4.14 and 4.11 nm for Cd^{2+} and Ni2+-bound structures, respectively (Fig. 5, B and C).
+Because the occupancy for each metal-binding site in the Cd^{2+} -bound solved crystal structure is rather low (0.5), and considering the ITC data which indicate that only one Cd2+ ion is bound per dimer, and the observed change in tryptophan fluorescence, this would suggest that in solution only one Cd2+ binds at the CS.
+This is in contrast to Zn^{2+} binding because it appears that only metal binding at the CS is required to induce the conformational change.
+This is possible because of the larger size of the Cd^{2+} ion which, once bound to the CS residues of just one monomer, is in close enough proximity to attract the CS binding residues of the second monomer, forcing the observed conformational change.
+The observed conformational change with Ni2+ might be rationalized by nonspecific Ni2+-binding events, as suggested by the metal-ligand variations within the solved structure.
+Nonetheless, the shallower modulation depth (Fig. 6E) may indicate that a smaller fraction of nitroxide spins are actually dipolar coupled and thus interacting.
+ITC results indicate binding of three Ni2+ ions per dimeric protein with mild affinity compared with the other metals, and the observation of tryptophan fluorescence quenching in the presence of Ni2+ would also imply Ni2+ binding either at or close to the CS.
+Taken together, and considering that the nickel ion's radius is comparable with that of a zinc ion, we propose that Ni2+ binds both to the CS (one ion) and the PSs (two ions), with binding to the latter being associated with a conformational change similar to that observed for Zn^{2+} .